thesassway/thesassway.com/source/intermediate/understanding-placeholder-selectors.markdown

 # Understanding placeholder selectors

 Sass provides a number of different ways to share code between CSS rules.
 You can use [mixins](/intermediate/leveraging-sass-mixins-for-cleaner-code) to insert new CSS properties and/or rules into your CSS and you can use `@extend` to share CSS properties between selectors.
-Sass 3.2 introduces a new concept called "placeholders" to make `@extend` generate more efficent output.
+Sass 3.2 introduces a new concept called "placeholders" to make `@extend` generate more efficient output.

 But before we get into that, let's talk about how extend works...